Welcome to Accord Care & Support Age Matters

 The service charges just £16.50 per hour and £14.50 for each consecutive hour.
 All staff are security checked to an enhanced level and receive regular supervision and support from the scheme's Coordinator.

 Please call Jenny Holloway 01922 638 825 for a no-obligation chat about the service.

 Falls Prevention Service

-This scheme, funded by Walsall Public Health Service, focuses on raising awareness of the impact of falls by increasing knowledge of the approaches, activities and services which help to reduce the risk of falling in later life.
+This service, funded by Walsall Public Health Service, focuses on raising awareness of the impact of falls by increasing knowledge of the approaches, activities and services which help to reduce the risk of falling in later life.

 We provide community groups of all shapes and sizes with training on fall risk factors, mitigating activities, and how to support others in the community to conduct self-assessments